bikeindex/bikebook/README.markdown

 We're using [rerun](https://github.com/alexch/rerun) to restart the app on changes.
 We're also using it for testing.
 To launch the app in development mode, run `rerun 'rackup'` and to run the tests run `rerun 'rake spec'`.

-For assets: `sass --watch assets/styles/style.scss:public/site.css` and `coffee -cw -o public/  assets/scripts/site.coffee`
+For assets: `sass --watch assets/styles/style.scss:public/site.css` and `coffee -cw -o public/  assets/scripts/site.coffee`, because, lazy for now.